zifornd/metaBP/docs/output.md

 ### Trimmomatic

 [Trimmomatic](https://github.com/usadellab/Trimmomatic) performs a variety of useful trimming tasks for paired-end and single ended data.
 It is used in this pipeline for trimming adapter sequences and discard low-quality reads.
-Its output is in the intermediate folder and part of the MultiQC report.
+Its output is in the Intermediate_Outputs folder and part of the MultiQC report.

 <details markdown="1">
 <summary>Output files</summary>

-* `Intermediate Outputs/Trimmomatic/`
+* `Intermediate_Outputs/Trimmomatic/`
     * `[sample].trimmomatic.log`: Report in log file

 </details>